roger-castaldo/MQContract/Connectors/Kafka/Readme.md

 | Name | Type | Description |
 | ---- | ---- | ----------- |
 | clientConfig | [Confluent.Kafka.ClientConfig](#T-Confluent-Kafka-ClientConfig 'Confluent.Kafka.ClientConfig') | The Kafka Client Configuration to provide |

-<a name='P-MQContract-Kafka-Connection-DefaultTimout'></a>
-### DefaultTimout `property`

-##### Summary

-The default timeout to use for RPC calls when not specified by the class or in the call.
-DEFAULT:1 minute if not specified inside the connection options

 <a name='P-MQContract-Kafka-Connection-MaxMessageBodySize'></a>
 ### MaxMessageBodySize `property`